10 Ways To Prevent Stretch Marks & Other Treatments

 6. Follow A Balanced Diet

 It has multifaceted benefits.
 Following a healthy diet can help you maintain your weight.
 Eating fresh fruits and vegetables (containing high water content) helps to maintain the hydration levels in your body.
 Moreover, the nutrients and vitamins in foods can help keep your skin healthy.
+Take note of the best foods for stretch marks to nourish your skin from within and help prevent or reduce stretch marks.
 All these factors may help in preventing stretch marks.

 7. Exercise Regularly